All graphics and images are copyright of A True Church

 I can understand that a Christian might have a mental breakdown, a catastrophic illness, or certain other things which might cause him to do this.
 I would not sit in judgment upon a professing Christian who does this because, to begin with, the minute he commits this act he is out of your hands and out of my hands.
 We cannot pass judgment on him.
 And I do know this: if that person is a child of God, he is saved.
 I don't care what you say, he is saved if he is a child of God. (p.
 50)

 Because McGee was one who turned the grace of God into lewdness (Jude 4), he taught a Christian could kill himself and still end up in heaven.
 This is lewd, giving a license for sin, and a damning lie (2 Peter 2:1).
-For Scripture is very clear, if a person is either not in the faith (John 3:36), or does not continue in the faith (Romans 11:22), that person will end up in hell; and suicide, being by it's very nature pre-meditated self-murder, is an act that reveals the heart of the individual, that they are not in Christ (John 15:1-6).
+For Scripture is very clear, if a person is either not in the faith (John 3:36), or does not continue in the faith, that person will end up in hell (Romans 11:22).

 Some might argue, "What about Samson?
 He committed suicide."
 Samson's "suicide" was actually an act of war, as he killed three thousand Philistines in his vengeance upon them (Judges 16:28-30).
 He died in his effort to kill others, as he said, "Let me die with the Philistines!"
 (Judges 16:30).
 It was not, as a typical suicide of our day, because of a lack of hope, or a deranged mind.
 He died with the Philistines to "take vengeance on the Philistines" for his two eyes (Judges 16:28).
 Plus, this was the only choice he had, to kill them as he did.